webpro-nl/knip/packages/docs/src/content/docs/features/monorepos-and-workspaces.md

 knip --workspace packages/my-lib
 ```

-This mode includes ancestor and dependent workspaces, for two reasons:
+This will include ancestor and dependent workspaces, for two reasons:

-- Ancestor workspaces may contain dependencies the linted workspace uses.
+- Ancestor workspaces may list dependencies in `package.json` the linted
+  workspace uses.
 - Dependent workspaces may reference exports from the linted workspace.

 To lint the workspace in isolation, you can combine this with [strict production